 The CARD Act (Credit Card Accountability, Responsibility, and Disclosure Act), which caps late fees and includes other protections for consumer credit cards, doesn’t apply to business credit cards.

 The most distinguishing feature of a business charge card is the monthly payment requirement.
 In general, you’re required to pay your full balance rather than paying your balance over time with minimum monthly payments.
 Partial or missed payments are penalized with steep interest charges and late fees added to your balance.

-American Express is the main issuer of business charge cards, though there are some niche players such as Brex.
+American Express is the main issuer of business charge cards, although there are some niche players, such as Brex.